Analysis

 After assigning all modifications necessary, the problem needs to be set up and run with the following commands

-A full list of relevant methods should be checked at the Analysis
+A full list of relevant methods should be checked at the Analysis documentation.

 Create a minimum thrust analysis